Å, Moskenes

 Until the 1990s, Å was mainly a small fishing village specializing in stockfish, but since then tourism has taken over as the main economic activity.
 The town features the Lofoten Stockfish Museum and the Norwegian Fishing Village Museum as two big tourist attractions.

 Name

 The village (originally a farm) is first known to be mentioned in 1567 as "Aa".
 The name is from Old Norse word "á" which means "(small) river".
 The name was spelled "Aa" until 1917 when the Norwegian language reform changed the letter "aa" to "å".
 The village is sometimes referred to as Å i Lofoten ("i" means "in") to distinguish it from other meanings that go by Å (see Å (disambiguation)).

 In media

-In 2008, Joanna Lumley visited Å in the Lofoten Islands, for the BBC One television documentary Joanna Lumley: In the Land of the Northern Lights; where she learned about the village's fishing heritage, during her journey to see the Aurora Borealis.
+In 2008, Joanna Lumley visited Å in the Lofoten Islands, for the BBC One television documentary Joanna Lumley: In the Land of the Northern Lights; where she learned about the village's fishing heritage, during her journey to see the aurora borealis.

+Legacy

+The city of Å has achieved notable popularity on the internet due to its short name.